 - Humane treatment when deprived of liberty

-- act in a way that is incompatible (against) with these rights, OR
+- act in a way that is incompatible (against) with the Charter rights, OR

-- in making a decision it failed to give proper consideration to these rights.
+- in making a decision it failed to give proper consideration to the Charter rights.

-Secondly, when legislation is being interpreted it should (as much as is possible) be interpreted consistently with these rights.
+Secondly, when legislation is being interpreted it should (as much as is possible) be interpreted consistently with the Charter rights.